 A bonus rollover requirement is generally described by a figure to be multiplied by the initial deposit plus bonus to be satisfied before a withdrawal of funds is allowed to be made.
 The letter “x” is used to show the multiplier and is used with a figure in front.
 5x and 7x are examples of this.

 For example, if a sports betting site if offering a 30% deposit match with a 5x rollover requirement, the bettor will have $130 available to wager on initial deposit.
 The 5x rollover requirement means that this amount must be wagered 5x or five times over before withdrawal will be allowed.
 Simple math shows us that this can be withdrawn once $650 in wagers have been completed.

 Additional Requirements To Clear Bonus

-Some sites may have a timeline added to the bonus rollover requirement, and this is generally the type of bonus to avoid unless you’re quite certain you can and will meet the rollover threshold within the allotted time frame.
+Some sportsbooks and/or sports betting apps may have a timeline added to the bonus rollover requirement, and this is generally the type of bonus to avoid unless you’re quite certain you can and will meet the rollover threshold within the allotted time frame.
 This restriction may also come in the form of an allotted timeframe before withdrawal is allowed without having a timeline to meet the rollover requirement.